Transmission Must-Run service

 Given the location-specific nature of TMR, only specific units in Alberta may be required to provide TMR.
 The AESO may enter into a contract with these units when long-term requirements for TMR are identified.

 Ancillary services, such as TMR, keep the transmission system running reliably and securely.
 These services are procured by the AESO in a fair, open, efficient, and competitive manner to the extent that a procurement is contestable between market participants.

-TMR service procurement competition resources
+TMR service procurement competition documents